openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Endpoint is used in the same manner as defined in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].

-## Credential Authorization Request {#credential-authz-request}
+## Authorization Request {#credential-authz-request}

-A Credential Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential endpoint as defined in (#credential-endpoint).
+A Authorization Request is an OAuth 2.0 Authorization Request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential endpoint as defined in (#credential-endpoint).

-There are two possible ways to request issuance of a specific Credential type in a Credential Authorization Request.
+There are two possible ways to request issuance of a specific Credential type in a Authorization Request.
 One way is to use of the `authorization_details` request parameter as defined in [@!I-D.ietf-oauth-rar] with one or more authorization details objects of type `openid_credential` (#authorization-details).
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

 ### Request Issuance of a Certain Credential Type using `authorization_details` Parameter {#authorization-details}